Charlotte vs. Florida International NCAA Football Odds, Plays and Insights | October 8, 2021

 - 49ers games have an average total of 58.3 points this season, 1.2 fewer than Friday's over/under.

-- The 59.5 over/under in this game is 5.2 points higher than the 54.3 average total in Panthers games this season.
+- The 54.3 PPG average total in Panthers games this season is 5.2 points fewer than this game's over/under.

 Charlotte Stats and Trends